 - Photovoltaic (PV) technologies make use of sophisticated materials called photovoltaic cells, directly converting solar energy to electricity.
 These cells are made of semiconductor materials that, when illuminated by sunlight, create moving electrical charges or electricity.

 Solar photovoltaic energy is a fast-growing renewable energy resource, accounting for 3.1% of the world’s total electricity generation in 2019.
 In 2020, driven by declining costs and government incentives, solar photovoltaic grew by 45% in the U.S. market.
 Due to increases in the light-harvesting efficiency of the most advanced photovoltaic cells, solar energy is becoming the most cost-effective electricity source in most of the world, cheaper than coal and gas.
-The government’s promotion of solar power is projected to cause an increase in its share of total electricity generation, from 3% in 2019 to 20% in 2050.
+The promotion of solar power by government and commercial agencies is projected to cause an increase in its share of total electricity generation, from 3% in 2019 to 20% in 2050.

 Wind turbines collect kinetic energy from the wind and convert it into electricity.
 Most wind turbines use three blades mounted on a 100-ft tower to capitalize on the faster wind speeds at higher altitudes.
 The blades are designed to generate lift, which then turns it along with the driveshaft.
 The turning drive shaft is connected to the generator, which converts mechanical energy to electricity.